fengbintu/fengbintu.github.io/_pages/about.md

 ### Journal Reviewer
 * IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD 2021 - Present)
+* IEEE Open Journal of the Solid-State Circuits Society (OJ-SSCS 2022 - Present)
 * IEEE Journal on Emerging and Selected Topics in Circuits and Systems (JETCAS 2021 - Present)
 * IEEE Micro (2021 - Present)
 * Frontiers in Neuroscience (2022 - Present)